-Controllability.
+By researching only German MNCs it is difficult to generalise the findings to MNCs with headquarters in different countries.
+It is partially this lack of generalisability of other research studying international transfer of HR policies and practices from an Anglo-Saxon perspective that led to this study (Adler 2001; Briscoe 1995).
 The HR function is embedded in the business environment and as such, is subject to influences from the market or political situation that cannot be controlled for.
-Care is taken in the selection of the MNEs under study that they have a stable presence in the respective countries.
-To minimise the influence of macroeconomic differences between the MNEs, all the interviews in one country are conducted in the same timeframe.
-This coincides with logistical ease as well.

-Repeatability.
-Internationalisation of HR is an ongoing process.
-It is not possible to turn the clock back and 'repeat' the transfer of HR policies and practices under the same circumstances as would occur in a controlled experiment.
-Among other things it is this lack of repeatability that justifies and necessitates a case study over an experiment.
+Care is taken in the selection of the MNCs under study that they have a stable presence in the respective countries.
+To minimise the influence of macroeconomic differences between the MNCs, all the interviews in one country are conducted in the same timeframe.
+Internationalisation of HR is an ongoing process and it is not possible to "repeat" the transfer of HR policies and practices under the same circumstances as would occur in a controlled experiment.
+This also justifies the choice of case studies over an experiment or surveys.